-Contingent on OCTA's Board approval, the 2020 Call for Projects (call) for RTSSP (Project P)- under M2 is anticipated to provide approximately \$8 million for signal coordination across Orange County.
-The following information provides an overview of the 2020 RTSSP Call for Projects:
+Contingent on OCTA's Board approval, the 2021 Call for Projects (call) for RTSSP (Project P)- under M2 is anticipated to provide approximately \$8 million for signal coordination across Orange County.
+The following information provides an overview of the 2021 RTSSP Call for Projects:

 - 1. Projects must result in new, optimized, and field-implemented coordination timing. - 2.
-Project may be a single contiguous corridor or set of contiguous corridors related to each other.
-Multiple corridors, related systems of corridors, and corridors that form a "grid" may be submitted as a single optimized timing project.
+Project shall be a single contiguous corridor or set of contiguous corridors related to each other.
+Multiple corridors and related systems of corridors that form a "grid" may be submitted as a single optimized timing project.
 However, the total number of corridors per project will be limited to three (3) and the total number of intersections between these corridors are limited to fifty (50). - 3.
 Projects selected will be programmed after July 1 of the programmed year (July 1 June 30). - 4.
 Project delays resulting in a time extension request will fall within the process outlined in the CTFP Guidelines. - 5.
 Projects are funded for a grant period of three (3) years and are divided into two phases: - a.
 Primary Implementation (PI) includes the required implementation of optimized signal timing as well as any signal improvements proposed as part of a project.
-A Project Report is required at the conclusion of this phase to document work completed during the PI phase.
-This PI Project Report shall be submitted according to the payment process. - b.
-Ongoing O&M includes the required monitoring and improving optimized signal timing in addition to any optional communications and/or detection support.
+A report is required at the conclusion of this phase to document work completed during the PI phase.
+This PI Report shall be submitted with the final report. - b.
+Ongoing Operations and Maintenance (O&M) includes the required monitoring and improving optimized signal timing in addition to any optional communications and/or detection support.
 O&M will begin after the optimized signal timing is implemented and be required for the remainder of the project (typically 2 Years).
-An O&M Technical Memorandum is required at the conclusion of this phase to document work completed during the O&M phase. - 6.
+A O&M Report is required at the conclusion of this phase to document work completed during the O&M phase and shall be submitted with the final report. - 6.
 Projects shall include a Before and After Study.
 This study shall collect morning, mid-day, and evening peak periods using travel times, average speeds, green lights to red lights, stops per mile, and the derived corridor system performance index (CSPI) metric.
-This information shall be collected both before any signal timing changes have been made and after the PI.
+This information shall be collected both before and after signal timing changes have been implemented and approved by all agencies.
 The study shall compare the information collected both before and after the timing changes.
-Comparisons shall identify the absolute and percent differences for the entire corridor, by segment, direction, and time period.
+Comparisons should identify the absolute and percent differences for the entire corridor, by segment, direction, and time period.
 Segments will be defined by major traffic movements as observed during the project (e.g. commuting segments between freeways, pedestrian-friendly segments in a downtown area, etc.).
 The Before and After study shall also include field inventory, count data, modeling data, and Greenhouse Gas calculations.
-The Before and After Study shall be submitted after the PI phase is completed as part of the PI Project Report.
+The Before and After Study shall be submitted as part of the PI Report.

-- Any corridor or portion of a corridor funded through this call cannot re-apply for funding until the three-year grant period or commitment to operate signal synchronization beyond the three-year grant period is completed, whichever ends later. - 8.
-This chapter identifies the selection criteria for projects, eligible activities, minimum project requirements, data compatibility required as part of any funded project, and other key information.
+- 7. Any corridor or portion of a corridor funded through this call cannot re-apply for funding until the three-year grant period or commitment to operate signal synchronization beyond the three-year grant period is completed, whichever ends later and a final report has been submitted to OCTA. - This chapter identifies the selection criteria for projects, eligible activities, minimum project requirements, data compatibility required as part of any funded project, and other key information.

 Additional details of the specific program's intent, eligible project expenditures, ineligible project expenditures, and additional information that may be needed when applying for funds are included in this chapter.
 Each section should be read thoroughly before applying for funding.
-Application should be prepared for the program that best fits the proposed project.
+Applications should be prepared for the program that best fits the proposed project.